-Use our 7 Step Checklist to inspire your new strategy!
+Use our 7 step checklist to inspire your new strategy!

-Checkmark #1: What are your brand’s social media goals?
+Checklist #1: What are your brand’s social media goals?

-- Increase Brand Awareness and Engagement – focus on creating content that compels a story, rather than promotional content.
+- Increase Brand Awareness and Engagement – Focus on creating content that compels a story, rather than promotional content.
 Your brand voice should be evident across your social media channels.

-- Increase Followers – practice following relevant people who are related or could be potentially interested in your brand.
+- Increase Followers – Practice following relevant people who are related or could be potentially interested in your brand.
 Look at your competitors, key influencers, and relevant communities or magazines for inspiration.

 - Higher Quality Leads or Sales – Through consistent trial and error, you will reach your core audience much faster.